-In the past fiscal year the Supervisory Board oversaw and advised the Executive Board in accordance with the duties entrusted to supervisory boards by law, the articles of association and rules of internal procedure.
-The Executive Board provided us with written and verbal information about the business situation and development, the current earnings situation, the risk situation, risk management, short-term and long-term planning, investments and organizational measures.
-I was in close contact with the Executive Board and received regular information about the development of the business situation and important business transactions.
+In the past fiscal year the Supervisory Board oversaw and advised the Executive Board in accordance with the duties entrusted to supervisory boards by law, articles of association and rules of internal procedure.
+The Executive Board provided us with written and verbal information about the business situation and development, the current earnings situation, the risk situation, risk management, short- and long-term planning, investments and organizational measures.
+I was in close contact with the Executive Board and was regularly informed about the development of the business situation and important business transactions.
 The Supervisory Board was involved in all important decisions and passed the resolutions required by law, the articles of association and rules of internal procedure.
 Our decisions were based on the reports and decisions proposed by the Executive Board, which we subjected to in-depth scrutiny.
-The Executive Board and the Supervisory Board once again collaborated very constructively this fiscal year, therefore securing the ongoing growth trajectory of ZEISS.
+The Executive Board and the Supervisory Board have joined forces to ensure ZEISS remains successful.

 Work of the Supervisory Board committees

 The Audit Committee met three times as scheduled.
 It evaluated the efficacy of risk management and discussed subjects such as compliance, internal auditing, the internal control system, accounting and the key issues of the annual audit and the annual financial statements.
-The Chairman's Committee convened five times.
-The subjects addressed by the meetings included consultations concerning the resolution for Dr. Hermann Gerlinger's exit and the associated contractual provisions.
-In the Supervisory Board meetings the Chairmen of the Audit and Chairman's Committees reported regularly about the work of the committees.
-The Mediation Committee did not convene during the reporting year.
+The Chairman’s Committee convened four times.
+At the meetings, personnel decisions were prepared and the reallocation of business was discussed in connection with the changes to the Executive Board.
+Target achievement and Executive Board remuneration were subjected to the regular review.
+At the Supervisory Board meetings the Chairmen of the Audit and Chairman's Committees reported regularly about the work of the committees.
+The Mediation Committee did not convene during the year under review.